 In the placebo-controlled studies, all patients were aged between 6 and 21 years old and had an FEV1 at screening within the range of 25% to 80% (inclusive) of predicted normal values for their age, sex, and height based upon Knudson criteria.
 In addition, all patients were infected with P. aeruginosa as demonstrated by a positive sputum or throat culture (or bronchoalveolar lavage) within 6 months prior to screening, and also in a sputum culture taken at the screening visit.
 Among the 76 patients treated with TOBI Podhaler, 37% were males and 63% were females.
 Thirty-six patients were between 6 and 12 years of age, and 40 patients were between 13 and 21 years of age.
 Patients had a mean baseline FEV1 of 56% of predicted normal value.

-Study 2 was a randomized, three-cycle, two-arm trial.
+Study 2 was a randomized, 3-cycle, 2-arm trial.
 Each cycle comprised of 28 days on treatment followed by 28 days off treatment.
-The first cycle was double-blind, placebo-controlled with eligible patients randomized 1:1 to TOBI Podhaler (4 x 28 mg capsules twice daily) or placebo.
+The first cycle was double-blind, placebo-controlled with eligible patients randomized 1:1 to TOBI Podhaler (4 times 28 mg capsules twice-daily) or placebo.
 Upon completion of the first cycle, patients who were randomized to the placebo treatment group received TOBI Podhaler for Cycles 2 and 3.
 The total treatment period was 24 weeks.

 A total of 95 patients were randomized into Study 2 and received TOBI Podhaler (n=46) or placebo (n=49) in Cycle 1.
 All patients were less than 22 years of age (mean age 13.3 years) and had not received inhaled antipseudomonal antibiotics within four months prior to screening; 56% were female and 84% were Caucasian.
 This study was stopped early for demonstrated benefit and the primary analysis used the set of patients included in the interim analysis (n=79); 16 patients did not have data on the primary endpoint at that time.
 Of the 79 patients included in the interim analysis, 18 patients were excluded due to a failure to meet spirometry quality review criteria as determined by an external review panel.
 This resulted in a total of 61 patients, 29 in the TOBI Podhaler arm and 32 in the placebo arm, who were included in the primary analysis.